devopness/devopness/docs/credentials/add-gcp-credential.md

     :::note

-    **NOTE**: You may need to check the box labeled “Include Google-provided role grants” to see the `Compute Engine Service Agent` role in the list.
+    You may need to check the box labeled “Include Google-provided role grants” to see the `Compute Engine Service Agent` role in the list.

     :::